The Best Small Businesses Opportunities for 2019

 GMonkey runs an "eco" food truck that uses biodiesel for fuel and serves delicious vegetarian fare to residents of Durham, CT.

-If you have a knack for creating tasty nutritious food and a desire to "keep on truckin" why not consider a mobile food truck as a business?
+If you have a knack for creating tasty nutritious food and a desire to "keep on truckin" a mobile food truck may be the business for you.
 Learn how to start one.

 Gain the Necessary Education, Skills and Training